rubiojr/tavern/README.md

 Visit https://pub.rbel.co/216c5634-9d63-48de-9106-bfd04483aa00
 ```

-This will publish everything under `charm:/site/public` to https://pub.rbel.co/<your-charm-id>`.
+This will publish everything under `charm:/site/public` to https://pub.rbel.co/<your-charm-id>`. **Note this makes private CharmFS files available to the rest of the Internet population, make sure you only.

 A sample script I use to publish [my website](https://hello.rbel.co), that I have hosted in my own charm server: